-Boundary of nominal 45˚ twist bicrystal formed at a temperature of 800 ˚C for 90 minutes recorded in <100> zone axis with an edge-on orientation for the interface plane (a) HRTEM image and (b) HRSTEM DF image.
+Boundary of nominal 45˚ twist bicrystal formed at a temperature of 800 ˚C for 90 minutes recorded in <100> zone axis with an edge-on orientation for the interface plane (a) HRTEM image, (b) HRSTEM DF image, and (c) structure model composed of two single crystals, one in <100> and one in <110> zone axis orientation with a {001} interface plane.
+Deviations of the experimental imaging data from the projected structure model represent changes of the interface configuration compared to the ideal single-crystal atom positions..

 Figure 4.
 Structure and Chemistry of Bicrystal Grain Boundary.